 It should be noted as well that it is not permitted to import medication to Germany from outside the European Union.
 Accordingly, customs returns or destroys packages found to contain medications to the sender which makes shipping medications by mail an unreliable option.
-If you are managing a chronic illness, it would be highly advisable to bring at least three months worth of medication with you in person (if possible with a formal doctor's note on letterhead that the medication is for your use and no one else).
+If you are managing a chronic illness, it would be highly advisable to bring at least three months worth of medication with you in person (if possible with a formal doctor's note on letterhead that the medication is for your use and no one else; naturally, you would be well advised to adhere to this doctor's order and not share medication with another person to whom it has not been prescribed).
 This will give you enough time to establish a working relationship with a Freiburg physician and obtain German prescriptions.
 Most medications will be available on the German market.
 In the end, your medication costs could very well be lower than in the U.S. due to the generous TK coverage, but you will need some time to set it all up to your satisfaction.
 Please do not hesitate to contact the AYF Associate Director in advance for assistance in researching the availability of specific medications in Germany, and to discuss any related questions.